Automatic chemical design using a data-driven continuous representation of molecules: Methods

 \paragraph{Autoencoder architecture} Strings of characters can be encoded into vectors using recurrent neural networks (RNNs).
 An encoder RNN can be paired with a decoder RNN to perform sequence-to-sequence learning.\cite{sutskever2014sequence} We also experimented with convolutional networks for string encoding\cite{KalchbrennerACL2014} and observed improved performance.
 This is explained by the presence of repetitive, translationally-invariant substrings that correspond to chemical substructures, e.g., cycles and functional groups.

-Our SMILES-based text encoding used a subset 35 different characters.
-For ease of computation, we encoded strings up to a maximum length of 120 characters, although in principle there is no hard limit to string length.
+Our SMILES-based text encoding used a subset of 35 different characters for ZINC and 22 different characters for QM9.
+For ease of computation, we encoded strings up to a maximum length of 120 characters for ZINC and 34 characters for QM9, although in principle there is no hard limit to string length.
 Shorter strings were padded with spaces to this same length.
-The structure of the VAE deep network was as follows: The encoder used three 1D convolutional layers of filter sizes 9, 9, 11 and 9, 9, 10 convolution kernels, respectively, followed by two fully-connected layers of width 435 and 292.
-The decoder started with a fully-connected layer of width 292, fed into three layers of gated recurrent unit (GRU) networks\cite{chung_2014_empirical} with hidden dimension of 501.
+We used only canonicalized SMILES for training to avoid dealing with equivalent SMILES representations.
+The structure of the VAE deep network was as follows: For the autoencoder used for the ZINC dataset, the encoder used three 1D convolutional layers of filter sizes 9, 9, 10 and 9, 9, 11 convolution kernels, respectively, followed by one fully-connected layer of width 196.
+The decoder fed into three layers of gated recurrent unit (GRU) networks\cite{chung_2014_empirical} with hidden dimension of 488.
+For the model used for the QM9 dataset, the encoder used three 1D convolutional layers of filter sizes 2, 2, 1 and 5, 5, 4 convolution kernels, respectively, followed by one fully-connected layer of width 156.
+The three recurrent neural network layers each had a hidden dimension of 500 neurons.